Matt James (rugby league): Barrow Raiders

 After leaving 'Quins' he moved to the Barrow Raiders, spending two seasons with the Cumbrian club.
 In this spell he played a total of 32 game sin which he scored 7 tries.

 Wakefield Trinity Wildcats

 James returned to the Super League to sign for the Wakefield Trinity Wildcats in 2012.
 However, the return did not pan out well, as after playing 5 games at the top the level he was loaned to Halifax for a second time.
 This time James only made one appearance in his loan spell in a 36-6 victory over the Dewsbury Rams.
 All six games he played in for both sides were substitute appearances.

 Featherstone Rovers

-In November 2012, James left the Wakefield Trinity Wildcats and signed a two-year contract with the Featherstone Rovers.
-He finally found a long-term team again and played a total of 75 games for the Featherstone Rovers, he scored 16 tries during the course of these games.
+In November 2012, James left the Wakefield Trinity Wildcats and signed a two-year contract with Featherstone Rovers.
+He finally found a long-term team again and played a total of 75 games for Featherstone Rovers, he scored 16 tries during the course of these games.